eschwabe/search-and-destroy/README.txt

 GAME
 The game provides a simple grid-based level for the player to explore.
-Several enemies exist in the world, but cannot attack you (at this time!).
+Several enemies exist in the world and will attempt to attack you.
 The enemies will wander and patrol around the map trying to find the player.
 If the player is in range, the enemies will start to pursue the player.
-The player can stun and kill the enemies with a particle balls.
+The player can stun and kill the enemies with a particle weapon.
+The game is over when the player kills all the enemies or when an enemy touches the player.

-BASIC CONTROLS
-[N]             Next View           Switches the view to the next camera [P]             Previous View       Switches the view to the previous camera [R]             Reset View          Switches to the default camera (Third-Person Player Camera)

 PLAYER CONTROLS
 [A or Left]     Turn Left           Rotates the player left